Readback

 • Avalon-ST output carrying encoded readback elements

-• Avalon-MM control/status for reset, mode selection, FIFO-empty state, overflow, observed pulse count, and CRC32
+• Avalon-MM control/status for reset, active-mode status, FIFO-empty state, overflow, observed pulse count, and CRC32

 The pulse counter and CRC are computed in the sampled-input domain, which lets software compare transport-level integrity against the transmitted reference stream.